rahb3rt/webcal-showingtime-google-calendar/README.md

 - cedentials.json - Must be generated on Google Cloud Console
 - Set URI and Redirect `URI: http://localhost:8080 and http://localhost:8080/`
+- SET EMAIL to your Google Calendar
+- Set CAL to your ShowingTime Calendar URL

 This script performs various operations related to the Google Calendar and ICS file format.
 Below is a step-by-step breakdown of what the script does: